 Section 5.
 Full Service Funeral Establishments.
-(1) In addition to the regulatory requirements set forth in Sections 3 and 4 of this administrative regulation, a new full service funeral establishment shall meet the following additional requirements:
+In addition to the regulatory requirements established in Sections 3 and 4 of this administrative regulation, a full service funeral establishment shall meet the following additional requirements:

-(b) In addition to the viewing area or chapel, the establishment shall have a separate room or office for arranging funerals.
-This room may be used to satisfy the requirements of paragraph (a) of this subsection.
+(2) In addition to the viewing area or chapel, the establishment shall have a separate room or office for arranging funerals.
+This room may be used to satisfy the requirements of subsection (1) of this section.

 Section 6.
 Inspections.
-(1) Each establishment shall be subject to inspection at the convenience of a board inspector.
+(1) Each establishment shall be subject to inspection at the convenience of the board inspector.

 (2) The inspector shall inspect the establishment to see if it has suitable and dignified quarters appropriate for the category of services for which it is licensed.